 incapable of detecting some types of radar even at point-blank range.

-good Ka-band sensitivity, mediocre X and K; few features, erratic performance and wildly overpriced.
+The Verdict: good Ka-band sensitivity, mediocre X and K; few features, erratic performance and wildly overpriced.
 A $40 detector masquerading as a $299 model.
-My advice: look
+My advice: look elsewhere.

 The Whistler 1793SE has a stylish black housing with the upper case a bright aluminum color.
 Its red text display depicts operating mode, band ID, signal strength

 Display brightness can be adjusted in two steps from full bright to dim to almost dark.
 In the latter mode only the mode text -- Highway or City -- is illuminated.

 Radar band is spelled out by red text.
 Radar signal strength is shown numerically, 1 through 9 along with a bar graph.
 VG-2 encounters are spelled out as well although the 1793 didn't spot our early model VG-2 until it had closed to within 1086 feet, some 1780 feet after the VG-2 had detected it.
 Like the K40 RD850, this isn't a detector for use in a no-detector area.

 Audible band ID is excellent with each band easy to identify.
 Three different sets of audio helps tailor the tones to one's preferences.

 Standard features include auto mute, manual mute, settings memory, SWS reception, alternate City modes and Battery Saver.
 Five user-selectable options are provided: VG-2 detection, Battery Saver on/off, tutorial mode, display mode (compass, radar or both), a silent self-test at startup and alternate audio tones.
 Programming is far from intuitive; don't leave home without the manual.